Aarhus Convention

 The UNECE Convention on Access to Information, Public Participation in Decision-making and Access to Justice in Environmental Matters, usually known as the Aarhus Convention, was signed on 25 June 1998 in the Danish city of Aarhus.
 It entered into force on 30 October 2001.
-In april 2023, it had 49 parties—48 states and the European Union.
+In April 2023, it had 49 parties—48 states and the European Union.
 All of the ratifying states are in Europe and Central Asia, with the exception of Guinea-Bissau.
 The EU has begun applying Aarhus-type principles in its legislation, notably the Water Framework Directive (Directive 2000/60/EC).
 Liechtenstein and Monaco have signed the convention but have not ratified it.

 The Aarhus Convention grants the public rights regarding access to information, public participation and access to justice, in governmental decision-making processes on matters concerning the local, national and transboundary environment.
 It focuses on interactions between the public and public authorities.

 Interpretation of the treaty is bound by the Vienna Convention on the Law of Treaties and the authoritative languages of the agreement are English, Russian and French.

 Content

 The Aarhus Convention is a multilateral environmental agreement through which the opportunities for citizens to access environmental information are increased and transparent and reliable regulation procedure is secured.
 It is a way of enhancing the environmental governance network, introducing a reactive and trustworthy relationship between civil society and governments and adding the novelty of a mechanism created to empower the value of public participation in the decision-making process and guarantee access to justice: a "governance-by-disclosure" that leads a shift toward an environmentally responsible society.

-The Aarhus Convention was drafted by governments, with the highly required participation of NGOs, and is legally binding for all the States who ratified it becoming Parties.
+The Aarhus Convention was drafted by governments, with the participation of NGOs, and is legally binding for all the States who ratified it becoming Parties.
 Among the latter is included the EC, who therefore has the task to ensure compliance not only within the member States but also for its institutions, all those bodies who carry out public administrative duties.